Intensive yoga training in India: feedback

 But also because the Yogi practice for so many years that he knows ALL the secrets of the postures and you can progress more in 1 only course with him than in 20 course in the studio where you used to go.

-But still because teaching with only names in Sanskrit it's stylish (after you can do the beautiful saying you do not like Utthita hasta padangusthasana).
+But still because during this training to become yoga teacher is only with names in Sanskrit (after you can do the beautiful saying that you do not like Utthita hasta padangusthasana).

-Or because the rituals surrounding the practice are interesting to discover if you really want to continue on the path of yoga (including shatkarma which are the process of cleaning the exterior and interior of the body necessary for the practice.)
-But also and especially because, how can you definitely practice yoga if you can not master your breathing How to practice ashtanga yoga without Ujjayi How to understand the purpose of yoga and want to benefit from it without knowing its origins and fundamentals? would go to Colombia to learn how to make Camembert?
-No. So, should I go to India to learn Yoga with capital "Y"?
+Or because the rituals surrounding yoga practice are interesting to discover if you really want to continue on the path of yoga and teach yoga.
+You will learn in particular the shatkarma which are the processes of external and internal cleaning of the body necessary for the practice.
+But above all, how can you definitely practice yoga if you can not master your breathing?
+How to practice ashtanga yoga without Ujjayi?
+How to understand the purpose of yoga and want to benefit from it without knowing its origins and fundamentals?
+Would you go to Colombia to learn how to make Camembert?
+No. So should we go to India and the surrounding countries (like Nepal) to learn Yoga with capital "Y"?
 Yes.

 But since everything is never all white or black, and as I have a passion for complicating things, here I am who will throw a little oil on the fire of the lantern (you did not believe anyway not get away with an easy answer huh?).